September 8 - 14, 2013

 Guernica.

-participants will stay at the Hotel Mondragon for 6 nights.
-Hotel and daily
+stay at the Hotel Mondragon for 6 nights.
+Hotel and daily breakfast and lunch

 Scholarships - Two scholarships